c0d-0x/Cruxpass-Password-manager/README.md

 Use code with caution.
 Learn more
 Available options:

+- -c: <username>: Search for a password by username
+- -e: <file name>: Export all saved passwords to a csv format
+- -i: <file name>: Import passwords from a csv file
 - -h: Display help information
 - -s <password> <username>: Generate a password and store it for the specified username
 - -r: Generate a random password without storing it
-- -c <username>: Search for a password by username
 - -l: List all saved passwords
-- -e: <file name>: Export all saved passwords to a csv format
-- -i: <file name>: Import passwords from a csv file
 - -d: <password id>: deletes a password by id

 ## Installation